heojunoh/RNAmf/README.md

 by incorporating the outputs from previous layer to the input, which enables a comprehensive analysis of complex computer codes, capturing functional correlations between different fidelity levels and enhancing the modeling and prediction capabilities.
-It includes computing integration of one step ahead variance for proposed active learning.
+It includes three proposed active learning strategies.
 Squared exponential kernel and Matern kernel-1.5, 2.5 are available for covariance structure.

 Details are